MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SupervisoryReviewPolicyReport.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Get-SupervisoryReviewPolicyReport cmdlet to view supervisory review policy events in the Microsoft Purview portal.
+Use the Get-SupervisoryReviewPolicyReport cmdlet to view supervisory review policy events in the Microsoft Purview compliance portal.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).